muraschal/lnhunt/README.md

     A->>U: Reveals the quiz question
 ```

-Each question is locked behind a Lightning payment.
-Once paid, the question is revealed.
+Each question is locked behind both an access code and a Lightning payment.
+Once both are completed, the question is revealed.
 Answering it correctly unlocks a "solution word" for the final message.

 ---